 Wrap dresses are as popular as ever and justifiably so.
 A wrap dress is a great way to use a fun knit fabric.
 You can be both on trend and timeless yet be comfortable and sew something quickly.
 However there can be a few trouble spots with fitting a wrap dress or top.

-One of those is the fit of the neckline, so here are a few tips for getting a good fit on your wrap style neckline.
+Here are a tips for getting a good fit on your wrap style neckline.

 A wrap front neckline is a very pretty and feminine look, but sometimes we can end up with a finished garment that is more low-cut than we had planned.
 While wearing a cami underneath is one solution to making your garment safe for work, doing some pattern alteration before cutting out your fabric will help your dress or top fit nicely with no extra layers required!